zachleat/zachleat.com/web/_posts/2015-12-08-infinity-burger.md

 categories:
  - project
 tags:
+permalink: /infinity-burger/
 ---

 A whimsical hamburger menu* that goes on forever.

 *_Not actually a functioning menu._

+Notably, this release marks my commitment as the first developer to make Open Source development a [key part of my software strategy](http://9to5mac.com/2015/12/07/apple-open-source-first/), as I continue to use and release significant quantities of open source software.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Inspired by the hamburger menu on <a href="https://twitter.com/24ways">@24ways</a>, I’ve added my own hamburger menu to <a href="https://t.co/ggcRs4arMN">https://t.co/ggcRs4arMN</a> Have a look 😏</p>&mdash; Zach Leatherman (@zachleat) <a href="https://twitter.com/zachleat/status/673874730839965696">December 7, 2015</a></blockquote>